sudojunior/sudojunior.github.io/_posts/2021-12-24-number-accuracy.md

 This post is a direct follow up of '[Number limits](./2021/12/10/number-limits)' covers the accuracy which C-derived compilers have.

-While the intial outlook on this problem was rather hopeless considering it was 'part of the interpreter', some relief can be found when using the standard `Math` rounding methods in their varying capacity.
+While the initial outlook on this problem was rather hopeless considering it was 'part of the interpreter', some relief can be found when using the standard `Math` rounding methods in their varying capacity.
 For this set of data, I am using the same set of code snippets with the modified intention to use each method.

 > For those wondering if this problem repeats in negative numbers... the short answer is yes.